 OTHER CONSIDERATIONS: While Britax’s anti-rebound bar isn’t required for rear-facing installation, it’s an added safety feature that will set you back an additional $40.

-Whether you’re looking for an affordable seat, worried about your rear-facing toddler’s comfort, or you just want something that’s easy (enough) to install, the Graco Extend2Fit is a great option.
+Whether you’re looking for an affordable seat, worried about your rear-facing toddler’s comfort, or you just want something that’s easy to install, the Graco Extend2Fit is a great option.
 The seat itself is deep and comfy and allows for rear-facing up to 50 pounds, while an extension panel at the base provides five inches of extra legroom (rear-facing only).
-Two cup holders mean there’s a place to stash a sippy and a snack, and you can adjust the harness and headrest without having to rethread the straps.
+Two cup holders mean there’s a place to stash a sippy and a snack, and the harness and headrest can be adjusted without having to re-thread the straps.

 INSTALLATION: Rear-facing LATCH and seat belt installation are quick and easy, while forward-facing installation is only slightly more complicated.
 Because the seat is fairly lightweight (at least compared to other brands), the LATCH system can be used up to 45 pounds for both forward and rear-facing installations.

-OTHER CONSIDERATIONS: If you’re a family of frequent flyers, this would make a great travel seat, since it doesn’t weigh a ton and can be installed quickly.
+OTHER CONSIDERATIONS: This model doubles as a great travel seat, since it doesn’t weigh a ton and can be installed quickly.